rsachdeva/illuminatingdeposits-grpc/README.md

      - each bank with all deposits
      - all banks!
 - Concurrency support for computing Banks Delta included for I/O processing
-- Sanity test client included for settings for each deployment
+- Sanity test client included each deployment settings With this Sanity test client, you will be able to:
+  - get status of Mongo DB
+  - add a new user
+  - edit json file that is read to make input request to gRPC service
+  - JWT generation for Authentication
+  - JWT Authentication for Interest Delta Calculations for each deposit; each bank with all deposits and all banks Quickly confirms Sanity check for set up with Kubernetes/Docker.
+    There are also separate Integration and Unit tests.
 - Dockering and using it for both Docker Compose and Kubernetes
 - Docker compose deployment for development
 - Kubernetes Deployment with Ingress; Helm; Mongodb internal replication setup